-Through the Eyes of Others

-Steps to becoming an empathic person:

-- Take the time to complete empathy exercise.
+Through the Eyes of Others • Do you practice what you have learned and lived? • It is difficult to be empathic when you are disappointed or angry. • Do you make assumptions about the motives of others? • Do you hold the erroneous belief that if you are too empathic people will take advantage of you?
+Through the Eyes of Others Steps to becoming an empathic person: Take the time to complete empathy exercise.
 Consider how you would like other people to describe you versus how they might actually describe you.
-Act on the discrepancy. - Use your experiences as a guide. - Make an effort to put empathy into practice every day.

-Communicating Effectively

-- What am I attempting to achieve in this communication? - Am I saying or doing things in a manner in which others will be most responsive to listening to what I have to say? - Would I want anyone to speak to me the way I speak to others? - How would others describe me as I communicate with them?
+Act on the discrepancy.
+Use your experiences as a guide.
+Make an effort to put empathy into practice every day.
+Communicating Effectively • What am I attempting to achieve in this communication? • Am I saying or doing things in a manner in which others will be most responsive to listening to what I have to say?
+Would I want anyone to speak to me the way I speak to others?

-Communicating Effectively
+• How would others describe me as I communicate with them?

-- What makes it easiest for me to listen to what others have to say?
-What do others say or do that turns me off and keeps me from - listening to their message? • Even if I disagree with someone, do I at last validate their point of - Even if I disagree with someone, do I at last validate their point of view?
+Communicating Effectively What makes it easiest for me to listen to what others have to say?
+What do others say or do that turns me off and keeps me from listening to their message? • Even if I disagree with someone, do I at last validate their point of view?

 Obstacles to Communicating Effectively

+• It is difficult to communicate when you are disappointed, angry or

-- It is difficult to communicate when you are disappointed, angry or frustrated. - It is difficult to communicate when you lose sight of your goal. - Are you trapped by models from your past?
+It is difficult to communicate when you are disappointed, angry or frustrated.It is difficult to communicate when you lose sight of your goal.

+Are you trapped by models from your past?

+1

+Steps to Communicating Effectively

+Become an active listener.

+Validate: Let others know they have been heard.
+Live by the golden rule.

+1